Providers Profiles#

 # savi-scinet-default scinet True

-On-premises providers can be registered similarly to cloud providers but you must also create DeviceNode resources in skycluster-system namespace to supply on-premises configuration such as the gateway node address, required keys, and edge-device details.
+Edge providers can be registered similarly to cloud providers but you must create DeviceNode resources in skycluster-system namespace to supply edge device configuration such as the gateway node address, required keys, and edge-device details.

 Provider Profiles#